dav1ddramb/tasks_example/README.md

+# Some of my homeworks and exam tasks

-# HSE – [Data Science] ([НОД]) notebooks
+HSE – [Data Science] ([НОД]) notebooks
+HSE – [Machine Learning] ([ML]) notebooks

 I am sharing my notebooks.
-Hope, they will help some of you in data analysis and visualization.
+Hope, they will help some of you in machine learning, data analysis and visualization.

-Some cool paradoxes statistically explained insde :)
+Some cool tasks inside :)